There are several ways that morphology of the term can be handled in Memsource Termbase:

 By default, new terms will have their match type set to Fuzzy.

 Exact Match Type

-Using a fuzzy match might not be suitable for some words, such as "contract" because "contractor" would be then incorrectly matched as well.
-That is why for "contract" we should use an Exact match.
-The same should be done for the word "contracts" which can be added as a synonym (see below).
+Using a fuzzy match might not be suitable for some words, such as "contract" because "contractor" would be then incorrectly matched as well, so this term would be better with Exact Match settings

-If there is an abbreviation, such as "AN" you may want to use an Exact match and also select the checkbox to make it Case sensitive.
+The Exact Match is also recommended for abbreviation, for instance "AN" you may want to use an Exact match and also select the checkbox to make it Case sensitive.
 Then it will only match "AN" exactly, and not "an", "and" or "AND".

 To improve matching for terms with rich morphology (for instance when part of the word changes), a boundary between the word stem (the part that does not change) and the suffix (the part that does change) can be defined by inserting a pipe character ("|").
 This is especially useful for words whose endings can change.
 For example: "biolog|y" will also match "biologic".